All Episodes

 We just got our answer.

-And and uh you know, I w here's what I wonder.
+And, you know, here's what I wonder.

-I wonder how people say who went through Hurricane Katrina if they're watching this on television, or any other natural disaster like this.
+I wonder how people say who went through Hurricane Katrina, if they're watching this on television, or any other natural disaster like this, watching what's happening out in California, and they see scenes from Qualcomm Stadium and other places, I wonder what they think.

-What you have in San Diego, and I'm sure m uh most of the other parts of Southern California where this all is uh happening.
+Going back to what Carol was talking about, your red and blue, conservative versus liberal, what you have in San Diego, and I'm sure most of the other parts of Southern California where this all is happening, what you have are people who have not surrendered the control of their lives to the government.

 You have people who are fiercely independent.

-You have people who have not allowed themselves to become dependent on government, uh politicians or what have you for anything, these are self-reliant, rugged individual people who are band together, banding together to help one another out, and doing so in the midst of the best mood that you could possibly imagine in light of the uh the the devastation that is all around them.
+These are self-reliant, rugged, individual people who are band together, banding together to help one another out and doing so in the midst of the best mood that you could possibly imagine in light of the devastation that is all around them.

-It is a and their local government works.
+It is a, and their local government works.

-The local government, the state government, aside from this lieutenant governor who's in the bag for Clinton and Gore, uh, aside from Garamendi, the state government is working.
+The local government, the state government, aside from this lieutenant governor who's in the bag for Clinton and Gore, aside from Garamendi, the state government is working.

 They don't need the feds.

-They really don't need there's not this massive call for the feds.
+There's not this massive call for the feds.

 It's Iraq.

-These people call it Iraq.
+People call it Iraq.

 This is Steve.